A. S. Arya

 Anand Swarup Arya (1931-2019) was an Indian structural engineer, known for his expertise in the soil and foundation engineering and earthquake disaster management.
 He is a former chairman of the Bureau of Indian Standards (BIS) Committee on Earthquake Engineering and a recipient of the United Nations Sasakawa Disaster Prevention Award of 1997.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri in 2002.
+The Government of India awarded him the Padma Shri, the country’s fourth-highest civilian honour, in 2002.

 Biography

-Arya was born in a small Uttar Pradesh village of Ambehta in Saharanpur district on 13 June 1931 and secured his graduate degree (BE) in civil engineering and master's degree (ME) in Structural engineering (1954) from University of Roorkee (present day Indian Institute of Technology, Roorkee).
+Arya was born in a small Uttar Pradesh village of Ambehta in Saharanpur district on 13 June 1931 and secured his graduate degree (BE) in civil engineering and master's degree (ME) in Structural engineering (1954) from University of Roorkee (present-day Indian Institute of Technology, Roorkee).
 Joining the University of Illinois at Urbana–Champaign in 1959, he secured a doctoral degree in 1961.
 He started his career as a member of faculty at the University of Roorkee where he served for 36 years till his superannuation 1989.
 During his career, he rose in ranks to become a professor and the head of the department of Earthquake Engineering and finally, the Pro-vice chancellor of the university.
 After his retirement, he was made the Emeritus Professor of the Indian Institute of Technology, Roorkee.